Explore UCD

 Learning Unit 1: Nature & Purpose of Planning

-Learning Unit 2: The evolution of spatial planning
+Learning Unit 2: The evolution of city planning

 In this unit, we will examine major trends in planning theory and practice in the 20th Century and the different role of the ‘planning expert’ and the public in shaping the future of cities and regions.
 We will examine 2 key foundations in planning theory: